Joao-Peterson/linkedin-tools/README.md

 # TODO

-* adjust download icon margin, still scuffed in some screen sizes
-* make download multilpe images work
+* add support for profile activity page
-* Add context menu to download different types of data, text, image or others
+* add context menu to download different types of data, text, image or others
-* addd support for other pages, like profile activity and single post pages